pawanmishra/pawanmishra.github.io/_posts/2016-01-09-rxjava-getting-started.md

 layout: single
 title: RxJava - Getting Started
 tags: [RxJava, Java]
+excerpt: In this blog post, I am going to explain you the basics of [RxJava](https://github.com/ReactiveX/rxjava) by walking you through one of the sample application that I have built using [RxJava](https://github.com/ReactiveX/rxjava) framework.
 ---
+{% include toc %}
 In this blog post, I am going to explain you the basics of [RxJava](https://github.com/ReactiveX/rxjava) by walking you through one of the sample application that I have built using [RxJava](https://github.com/ReactiveX/rxjava) framework.
 All that the application does is reads line from files, does some pre-processing with the read lines and then prints the output to the console.
 I will not get into the basics of [RxJava](https://github.com/ReactiveX/rxjava) or in general reactive programming fundamentals.
 If you are not familiar with the “**_Hello World”_** of reactive programming using [RxJava](https://github.com/ReactiveX/rxjava) then this might not be the suitable place for you to start.
 However if you know how to create an [Observable](https://github.com/ReactiveX/RxJava/wiki/Observable) and subscribe to it, then you will find this article not too difficult.

 ### SetUp